 Finch has collaborated with some of the most prominent artists of today, including cellist Yo-Yo Ma and his Silk Road Ensemble, violinist Sarah Chang, pianist Joyce Yang, conductor Keith Lockhart, the Argento New Music Ensemble, the Aspen Contemporary Ensemble, and composers Gabriela Lena Frank, Osvaldo Golijov, Andrew Norman, Bright Sheng, and many more.
 Performances have taken him to the Kennedy Center, Carnegie Hall, Merkin Hall, Boston’s Symphony Hall, Spectrum in New York City, and Alice Tully Hall.
 He has made concerto appearances with the Boston Symphony Orchestra, the Louisville Orchestra, the NouLou Chamber Players, the Melrose Symphony Orchestra, the Louisville Civic Orchestra, the Quincy Symphony Orchestra, and the Boston Civic Orchestra.

 A native of Boston, Finch began his cello studies at the age of 12.
-He attended Harvard, Juilliard, the University of Michigan, and the Mannes College of Music, studying with Harvey Shapiro, David Soyer, Richard Aaron, and Marcy Rosen.
+He attended Harvard University (as a physics concentrator), Juilliard, the University of Michigan, and the Mannes College of Music, studying the cello with Harvey Shapiro, David Soyer, Richard Aaron, and Marcy Rosen.
 He attended the Aspen Music Festival and School for Six Summers, three of which he performed as the solo cellist of the Aspen Contemporary Ensemble.
-For two years Finch was a member of the Grand Rapids Symphony Orchestra, during which time he made appearances as principal and assistant principal cello.
+Finch was previously a member of the Grand Rapids Symphony Orchestra, during which time he made appearances as principal and assistant principal cello.
+Finch has recently pursued studies as a conductor, studying with Markand Thakar and Kenneth Kiesler.
 Finch currently splits his residence between Louisville and New York City.